Chart Color Schemes

 Glen Iris - East was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Glen Iris-East had a higher cultural diversity than most local areas, with 27.2% of its population born overseas and 22.0% speaking a language other than English at home.
-Christianity was the predominant religion in Glen Iris-East, making up 46.7%.
-Notably, Judaism comprised 2.0%, which was higher than the Greater Melbourne average of 0.9%.
+Glen Iris-East exhibited higher cultural diversity than most local areas, with 27.2% of its residents born overseas and 22.0% using a language other than English at home.
+Christianity was the predominant religion in Glen Iris-East, accounting for 46.7%.
+Notably, Judaism was overrepresented at 2.0%, compared to Greater Melbourne's 0.9%.

 Frequently Asked Questions - Diversity